 Cisco WebEx Social uses the Microsoft Office Communicator Web Access (CWA) API to interface with the Microsoft Office Communicator Server (OCS).
 This solution allows WebEx Social users to exchange presence status and perform instant messaging with users residing in OCS, or vice versa.
 The major components include the CWA AJAX library running in the WebEx Social web portal, a proxy in the WebEx Social Application Server, the CWA server, and OCS.
 The WebEx Social chat client sends requests to the proxy, and the proxy intercepts the requests and forwards them directly to the CWA server that communicates with OCS.
 The responses are then sent directly from the OCA server back to the chat client via the CWA server.
 This entire communication is performed through an asynchronous data channel that consumes a single browser TCP session.

 NoteBoth Cisco WebEx Social and Microsoft OCS must be synchronized to the same Active Directory.
-Both Cisco WebEx Social and Microsoft OCS must be synchronized to the same Active Directory.

 The WebEx Social chat client and Microsoft Office CWA browser client register with OCS using the same priority, but the Microsoft Office Communicator desktop client registers with higher priority.
 This means that when a user logs into OCS using both the Microsoft Office Communicator client and the WebEx Social chat client, an incoming message will be received in the Microsoft Office Communicator client first and then in the WebEx Social chat client after some delay.
 Also, depending on which client type the user signs into and who initiates the IM, there will be some behavior differences.
 For details on the various scenarios and behaviors, refer to the information on Microsoft OCS IM behavior scenarios in the latest version of the Cisco WebEx Social Administration Guide , available at